sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

                 '''
         ```

     This solution is very long and much more complicated than the other one.
-However, it makes up for the complexity by allowing a total control on what is happening: with this method, we can choose where temporary files are saved as well as output names.
+However, it makes up for its complexity by allowing a total control on what is happening: with this method, we can choose where temporary files are saved as well as output names.
 It could have been shortened by using `-o .` to tell FastQC to create files in the current working directory instead of a specific one, but this would have created another problem: if we run multiple jobs in parallel, then Snakemake may try to produce files from different jobs at the same temporary destination.
 In this case, the different Snakemake instances would be trying to write to the same temporary files at the same time, overwriting each other and corrupting the output files.

 Three interesting things are happening in both versions of this rule: